StreamingFlow/d4py_workflows/seismic_preparation/README.md

 # Seismic Preparation - Phase 1 of the Seismic Cross Correlation

-This workflow just represent the phase 1 of the Seismic Cross-Correlation.
+This workflow just represent the phase 1 of the Seismic Cross-Correlation application.
 Each continuous time series from a given seismic station (called a trace), is subject to a series of treatments.
 The processing of each trace is independent from other traces, making this phase "embarrassingly" parallel (complexity O(n), where n is the number of stations.

+The reason for using this workflow is that is stateless, which enables us to experiment with different dispel4py mappings.
+However, the phase 2 of the Seismic Cross Correlation is a statefull workflow, so only some dispel4py mappings (simple, fixed and hybrid mappings) are suitable for this workflow.

-The full workflow is XXX.
+The full application is [tc_cross_correlation ](https://github.com/StreamingFlow/d4py_workflows/tree/main/tc_cross_correlation) directory.

 ## Requirements

 Activate the conda python 3.10+ enviroment.
 If you had not created one, follow the [README instructions](https://github.com/StreamingFlow/d4py/tree/main).